Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

 \end{defn}

-Actually, Wei Zhang defines an intersection product for all regular semi-simple elements $g\in U(J_1)_{\mr{rs}}$.
+Zhang defines an intersection product more generally for all regular semi-simple elements $g\in U(J_1)_{\mr{rs}}$.
 Then the schematic intersection $\mr{Im}(δ)\cap \mcZ(g)$ may be higher-dimensional and higher Tor-terms appear, see Definition \ref{defHigherTor}.
 But note that the results of this paper only apply to the artinian case.